leandrodrey/table-pagination/README.md

 ## About the project

+The main functionality of the project is to display a table of characters from the Rick and Morty API, with the ability to filter the results by status, species and gender and to paginate through the results.
+Also you can sort the results by name, species or status.

+## The project structure

 The principal components are the TableContainer component, which is responsible for fetching the data from the API and the Table component, which is responsible for rendering the table.